SmartHomePrivacyProject/DeepVCFingerprinting/README.md

 When reporting results that use the dataset or code in this repository, please cite:

-Chenggang Wang, Sean Kennedy, Haipeng Li, King Hudson, Gowtham Atluri, Wuetao Wei, Wenhai Sun, Boyang Wang, *“Fingerprinting Encrypted Voice Traffic on Smart Speakers with Deep Learning,”* ACM Conference on Security and Privacy in Wireless and Mobile Network (**ACM WiSec 2020**), July, 2020.
+Chenggang Wang, Sean Kennedy, Haipeng Li, King Hudson, Gowtham Atluri, Xuetao Wei, Wenhai Sun, Boyang Wang, *“Fingerprinting Encrypted Voice Traffic on Smart Speakers with Deep Learning,”* ACM Conference on Security and Privacy in Wireless and Mobile Network (**ACM WiSec 2020**), July, 2020.
 (The first two authors contribute equally in this paper)